Understanding Bipolar and Hypomania

 If I am experiencing the vulgar irritability side of hypomania, the frustration, snapping, shouting, anger blackouts, and tearing atmospheres to pieces is horrendous.
 After angry bursts, hypomania can generate so much guilt as you can hurt others and put relationships at risk.

-I remember being on day release from hospital and walking home feeling on edge.
-I walked into the house and my mum was doing the washing — I immediately felt irritated by her lack of attention on my special day.
+I remember being on day release from the hospital and walking home feeling on edge.
+I walked into the house, and my mum was doing the washing — I immediately felt irritated by her lack of attention on my special day.

 I snapped and asked why she had nothing planned for me and she turned around, looked at me and said it wasn't all about me.
 I launched myself at her, grabbing the washing and throwing it before my brother ran down the stairs and pulled me away.

 I had aggressively launched myself at my own mother, who was clearly shaken up.
 I walked back to the hospital, cried for hours and was eventually sedated.
 The guilt was too much.

 I suddenly want to do things out of the ordinary that feels risky in comparison to my normal behavior.
 I suddenly decided one day to take my young niece on a long drive to a horrendously busy shopping center to browse and buy.

 It was peak time traffic, and we were gone for hours.
 While this sounds nice, I hadn't asked my sister, who I always speak to first.

 Controlling these moments is difficult.
 I simply have to check myself and have an internal conversation where I ask whether it's a 'normal' thing I would do and if not, what the consequences are.